croqaz/awesome-decentralized/README.md

 * [okTurtles](https://okturtles.com): DNSChain = Secure Blockchain Access and BlockchainID = decentralized web login.
 * [Blockply](https://blockply.com/): Blockply is a collection of the most interesting & outstanding Blockchain projects.
 * [DataToken](https://github.com/ownership-labs/DataToken): A decentralized access control system for off-chain data sharing and monetization.
 Its vision is to make the data flows more transparent, by returning data ownership to its owners while maintaining the computability of data.
+* [Hyphanet](https://hyphanet.org): Hyphanet is a peer-to-peer platform for censorship-resistant and privacy-respecting publishing and communication.
+The original Freenet.
+* [GNUnet](https://gnunet.org): GNUnet is a network protocol stack for building secure, distributed, and privacy-preserving applications.
+The Internet of tomorrow needs GNUnet today.
+* [Gun](https://github.com/amark/gun): A cybersecurity protocol for syncing decentralized graph data; GUN is an ecosystem of tools that let you build community run and encrypted applications - like an Open Source Firebase or a Decentralized Dropbox.

 ### Related Lists